craigmckeachie/fall2023-workbook5/capstone/capstone-tips.md

 - Use your code from step 3 above but change your if statement to filter by Park Type instead of location/state.

+## Other

 7. Be sure you have consistent navigation between all your pages
+8. Add a classless library style sheet of your choice.

+- Use [this article](https://blog.logrocket.com/comparing-classless-css-frameworks/) to understand how to try out different ones.